 Our pediatric rehabilitation therapists – physical, occupational, and speech – are crucial members of the team.
 They help children learn or relearn to move, with or without the aid of surgery.
 If surgery is needed, the therapists work with them comprehensively, both before and after surgery.
 The team also provides outpatient therapy to children in the community, often through the Early Intervention program.

-“With this new pediatric center, our therapists will have a facility that not only allows them to treat more children, but also expands their abilities to provide the best rehabilitation care anywhere,” says Leon Root, MD, medical director of Rehabilitation and former chief of Pediatric Orthopedics.
+“With this new pediatric center, our therapists will have a facility that not only allows them to treat more children, but also expands their abilities to provide the best rehabilitation care anywhere,” says Leon Root, MD, former Medical Director of Rehabilitation and Chief Emeritus of Pediatric Orthopedics.